Skip to content

 bash

-sudo safecall repair --dir /opt/safecall
+sudo safecall system repair --dir /opt/safecall

 If the CLI itself is broken, re-run Phase 1 and then setup: